FinchWilliam/SQL-Project/starting_with_data.md

 	ON
 		p.sku = als.productsku
 	WHERE
-		als.transactions IS NOT NULL -- products that were actually purchased GROUP BY
+		als.transactions IS NOT NULL
+	GROUP BY
 		p.productname,
 		als.city,
 		als.country
 ),
-ranked_count AS -- this cte will rank the items sold in each city (
+ranked_count AS
+(
 	SELECT
 		*,